 - Don’t forget GDPR and Data Protection: with numerous data breach cases in the industry, data protection should be always looked after, especially in the European market.

-Artificial Intelligence is a broad term and an overlapping of different technologies and concepts.
+Artificial Intelligence is a broad term and overlapping of different technologies and concepts.
 AI can include technologies such as Machine Learning, Neural Networks, Deep Learning, and Natural Language Processing among others.
 Although, not just AI can be implemented to leverage compliance.
 Other tools and technologies can also make you move from manual processing, which is highly dangerous for risk control.
 These technologies can be added to others and be adjusted for each company as they have different needs.
 AI or not, your company must have a strategy to embrace new technologies.

 Any technology implementation requires discipline from managers and stakeholders.
 Having it as a powerful tool will make your company compliant, your process more effective and benefit all in the organization.